-For each result produced by the Network an estimate of the uncertainty in this value is also made according to an ISO GUM (Guide to the Expression of Uncertainty in Measurement) approach.
+For each result produced by the Network an estimate of the uncertainty in this value is also made according to an ISO GUM (Guide to the Expression of Uncertainty in Measurement) approach, published as ISO/IEC Guide 98-3:2008.
 These uncertainties are used to calculate the uncertainties in the annual average values for each element and ensure that the final results meet the data quality objectives for uncertainty specified in the relevant legislation.